 Broil for 4-6 minutes, or until peaches have browned on top.

-Add the watercress to a salad bowl, and add the broiled peaches, onion, and burrata.
+Add the greens to a salad bowl, and add the broiled peaches, onion, and burrata.

 For the dressing, add all ingredients in a small bowl and mix.
 Drizzle over the salad.
-Enjoy!!
+Enjoy with crusty bread!!